 The rifle comes with a commercial spec buffer tube, which is slightly thicker in diameter to a mil-spec tube.
 Bear this in mind if you intend on purchasing an after market buttstock.
 My Daniel Defense stock did require some minor DIY machining, which fits as snug as ever with absolutely no play in the stock – just the way I like it.

 The original recoil buffer had some issues – they were made in two separate parts which screwed together.
-Mine completely failed after 1150 rounds fired, but after emailing Dave Sheer Guns, I was sent a replacement part at no cost – great service.
-The recoil buffer in the DM4 has since been upgraded, negating this buffer problem altogether.
+Mine completely failed after 1150 rounds fired, but after emailing Dave Sheer Guns, I was sent a replacement part at no cost.
+The recoil buffer in the DM4 has since been upgraded, negating this potential buffer issue altogether.

 Upper & Lower Receivers

 The rifle’s lower receiver is made by Aero Precision USA, while it is not exactly clear who manufactured the upper.
-Both are 7075T6 Aluminium Forged, and are of excellent quality.
+Both are 7075T6 Aluminium Forged, and are of a good quality.

 One thing that I’ve notice turns people away from the DM4 is that the upper receiver has no forward assist.
 To be quite honest, there hasn’t really been a situation yet where I wish that I’d had one on this particular rifle.